Donald M. Berwick, MD

 Dr. McClellan is a former commissioner for the Food and Drug Administration (FDA) and a former administrator for the Centers for Medicare and Medicaid Services (CMS).
 He also served on the President’s Council of Economics in the George W. Bush administration and as an associate professor of both medicine and economics at Stanford University.
 Dr. McClellan earned an MD from the Harvard University–Massachusetts Institute of Technology (MIT) Division of Health Sciences and Technology, a PhD in economics from MIT, an MPA from Harvard University, and a BA from the University of Texas at Austin.

-Dr. Reinhardt has served in numerous advisory roles at the state, national and international levels, including the Clinton White House, the World Bank, the Physician Payment Review Commission, the Veterans Administration, the U.S. Department of Health and Human Services, and the New Jersey health reform commission.
-He has been a long-standing member of the Institute of Medicine and a director of the National Bureau of Economic Research.
+Dr. Reinhardt was a professor of economics at Princeton University for nearly 50 years.
+He served in numerous advisory roles at the state, national and international levels, including the Clinton White House, the World Bank, the Physician Payment Review Commission, the Veterans Administration, the U.S. Department of Health and Human Services, and the New Jersey health reform commission.
+He was a long-standing member of the Institute of Medicine and a director of the National Bureau of Economic Research.
 Dr. Reinhardt earned his undergraduate degree from the University of Saskatchewan and his PhD in economics from Yale University.

 Robert Reischauer, PhD